Have you ever wondered why the full moon’s name changes every month? Or how it got that name in the first place?

 As for the May full moon’s other names, this is the time of year when the tribes and farmers plant corn.
 The frogs are singing their mating songs, and milk-producing livestock such as sheep, goats, and cows now have lush green pastures to fill their bellies and produce more milk.

 The May full moon embodies the spirit of Beltane and all the energy of new life, passion, fire, and rebirth.
+It brings creativity, inspiration, and a sense of purpose with it.

 The Flower Moon in May is a spiritual reminder that our goals should be manifesting.
 This is the blooming season, but it’s also the planting season.
 Tap into the energy for growth and fertility.
 Take some time to think about your intentions and what needs to be done in order to reach your goals come harvest season.
 This may mean asking yourself some hard questions and reevaluating your priorities and plans.